thienelkane/contact-manager/readme.md

-# Contact Manager Web App
+x# Contact Manager Web App

 A simple CRUD web application for managing a list of contacts (Create, Read, Update, Delete).